-7.8.2 In the light of the evidence we suggest that the UK Government and Welsh Government should keep under review the way in which UK legislation treats the Welsh language in matters such as registrations of births and deaths recommended by the Commissioner.
+7.7.2 In the light of the evidence we suggest that the UK Government and Welsh Government systematically assess and shouldthen-keep under review the way in which UK legislation treats the Welsh language as recommended by the Commissioner.

-R.66 we recommend that the scope of devolved legislative competence over the Welsh language should be kept under review, including any restrictions on the use of Welsh more generally such as in relation to registration of births and deaths, cremation, and marriage; we recommend that Tthe Welsh devolution settlement should confirm that Welsh is one of the official languages in Wales. and that iIn general UK legislation should not treat the Welsh language less favourably than the English language.
+R.63 The Welsh devolution settlement should confirm that Welsh is one of the official languages in Wales.
+In general UK legislation should not treat the Welsh language less favourably than the English language-.

-7.9 ELECTIONS
+7.8 ELECTIONS

 - 7.8.1 General elections to the National Assembly for Wales are a reserved matter.
 Local authority elections are devolved with two express exceptions.
-T, these are the local government franchise and electoral registration and administration which are listed in Schedule 7 of the Government of Wales Act 2006.
-The administration of local government elections in Wales is not devolved. - 7.8.2 In May 2012, the UK Government published a Green Paper on the future electoral arrangements of the National Assembly for Wales, following the Parliamentary Voting Systems and Constituencies Act.
+These are the local government franchise, and electoral registration and administration. - 7.8.2 In May 2012, the UK Government published a Green Paper on the future electoral arrangements of the National Assembly for Wales, following the Parliamentary Voting Systems and Constituencies Act.
 The paper put forward proposals in relation to Assembly constituencies, length of term of the National Assembly for Wales, standing as a constituency candidate and regional candidate and multiple mandates (sitting as an MP and AM).
-These issues are specifically outside-seen as beyond-the Commission's Terms of Reference and have therefore not been <a href="mailto:considered-included-incl
+These issues are specifically outside the Commission's Terms of Reference and have therefore not been considered in this report.

-Box 7.13: Evidence on Elections elections
+Box 7.13: Evidence on elections